materialscloud-org/tools-barebone/README.md

 ```

 You can then add your views.
 If you are using the structure upload block (see comments in the description of the `config.yaml` section), you will need to define at least a `/compute/process_structure/` endpoint.
-Here is a minimal working example, that you can use as a starting point.
+Here is a minimal working example, that you can use as a starting point by appending to the `compute/__init__.py` file.
 Note that here we are going to use the parsing functionality provided directly by the `tools-barebone` package.

 ```python
 from tools_barebone.structure_importers import get_structure_tuple, UnknownFormatError